Article 14 of the Constitution of India

 Article 14 of the Constitution of India provides for equality before the law or equal protection of the laws within the territory of India.
 It states:"The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India."

 Reasonable Classification and Non-Arbitrariness

 Article 14 guarantees equality to all persons, including citizens, corporations, and foreigners.
-Its provisions have come up for discussion in the Supreme Court in a number of cases and the case of Ram Krishna Dalmia vs Justice S R Tendolkar reiterated its meaning and scope as follows.
+Its provisions have come up for discussion in the Supreme Court in a number of cases and the case of Ram Krishna Dalmia v.
+Justice S R Tendolkar reiterated its meaning and scope as follows.
 Article 14 permits classification, so long as it is 'reasonable', but forbids class legislation.
 A classification of groups of people is considered reasonable when: